 ||City crews get the job done no matter how hot it gets.

-Despite temperatures in the 90s and a rising heat index, the city's parks & landscape, stormwater, streets, solid waste and public safety personnel are still out doing their jobs.
+Despite temperatures in the 90s and a heat index in the triple digits, the city's parks & landscape, stormwater, streets, solid waste and public safety personnel are still out doing their jobs.
 City workers that have to work outdoors all receive training on recognizing and treating heat exhaustion.
-Many city workers must work outside no matter what the weather is like.
+Many city workers must work outside no matter what the weather is like - hot or cold, rain or shine.

 Parks & Landscaping